Living with HIV

 3. Attend your appointments at the clinic – this plays a big part to living well with HIV

 4. Look after your Mental Health – it is not unusual to experience low mood, anxiety, feel as if your concentration is impaired, and insomnia.
 (This list is not exhaustive) This could be a sign of depression – if this is the case chat to your clinic as they may have a professional you can talk to, if not they will be able to refer you to a specialist mental health service.
-To find services available in your area please visit Mental health charities and organisations - NHS (www.nhs.uk)
+To find services available in your area please visit Mental health charities and organisations - NHS (www.nhs.uk

-Peer Support
+Peer Support with The Eddystone Trust

-Current Peer Support Sessions
+Current Peer Support Sessions:

 Positive connections for all.